evertheylen/evertheylen.github.io/content/post/probox-intro/index.md

 ### Network

 For my type of development, I use a lot of services that expose HTTP ports and expect you to use a browser.
 I still run my browser in the host (see below).
-Again we have to maintain the illusion, so if e.g. vite tells me it is running on port 5173, I want to be able to go to 127.0.0.1:5173 without issues.
+Again we have to maintain the illusion, so if *vite* tells me it is running on port 5173, I want to be able to go to 127.0.0.1:5173 without issues.
 I definitely *don’t* want to recreate the entire container with a different `--expose` option as podman [would have you do by default](https://github.com/containers/podman/issues/18309).

-Luckily, podman uses [*pasta](https://passt.top/passt/about/)* under the hood which can automatically forward ports from container to host.
+Luckily, podman uses [*pasta*](https://passt.top/passt/about/) under the hood which can automatically forward ports from container to host.
 Importantly you can also make it *not* forward ports from host to container.
 So I use the flag `--network=pasta:-t,auto,-u,auto,-T,none,-U,none` and everything Just Works.

 Except for one thing: pasta will forward ports from container to host if they’re bound on 0.0.0.0, and will also bind the forwarded port on 0.0.0.0 on the host.
 This means I still need to use a firewall on my host to limit the ports that are available to the rest of my network.
 While I’d love a solution that doesn’t rely on a firewall, I think this is a good tradeoff.
 Sometimes I *do* want to share a port with my smartphone to test something, and I also think ports bound on localhost in a container should remain within the container.
 Luckily firewall configuration is pretty easy with firewall-config which came preinstalled on my Fedora host.